top of page

 Hands-On Growth

-We believe in a hands-off, inquiry-led approach to learning, allowing children to take ownership of their experience and develop important life skills such as resilience, problem-solving, critical thinking, conflict resolution, cause-and-effect understanding, and risk assessment.
+We believe in an inquiry-led approach to learning, allowing children to take ownership of their experience and develop important life skills such as resilience, problem-solving, critical thinking, conflict resolution, cause-and-effect understanding, and risk assessment.
 Parents and/or guardians must remain onsite with their child, actively supporting and guiding the learning experience in a way that honors each child’s individual pace and needs.
+We are community-centered, fostering a deep connection to self, friendships, and our environment.
+We call this Regenerative Education.

 Our Activities